greatscottgadgets/hackrf/docs/source/rf_shield_installation.rst

 Official Great Scott Gadgets HackRF Ones do not come from the factory with an RF shield installed around the radio section of the PCB.
 They do, however, have pads in place so that one may be installed if a user has a reason and an inclination to do so.
 The reason that they do not come preinstalled is that early testing revealed that the RF shield did little to improve the performance of the HackRF One.
 The recommended RF shield is the BMI-S-230-F-R (frame) with the BMI-S-230-C (shield).
 A two part RF shield is recommended because the shield section can be removed to allow access to the RF section of the HackRF One.
 This can be important if it becomes necessary to probe any part of the RF section, or to replace any parts of the RF section.
 However, even with a two part RF shield, it can be difficult to access the RF section of the HackRF One in certain situations.
 The following steps are a basic set of instructions for installing a RF shield on a HackRF One.

 **CAUTION: Soldering a RF shield onto a HackRF One comes with a certain amount of risk.
-Beyond the inherent risks of soldering itself, this process may damage the HackRF One and no warranty is available to cover damage incurred from this process.
+Beyond the inherent risks of soldering itself, this process may damage the HackRF One and no support is available to cover damage incurred from this process.
 If you do choose to install a RF shield on your HackRF One please proceed with caution.**

 1. Remove the HackRF One from the injection molded plastic case.